humanlayer/genai-the-good-parts/README-pub.md

 2. Frameworks that orchestrate LLM applications tend to overindex on "look at all this magic" and add a lot of complexity for simple use cases.
 A lot of that magic is wrapped up in some very good but very opaque prompt engineering.
 3. As I found myself explaining the basics of function calling to AI skeptics, I realized that a lot of great engineers have been underserved by the AI hype machine.

-**GenAI The Good Parts** is my attempt to cut through the noise and focus on the core concepts that are foundational to building awesome LLM applications.
+**GenAI, The Good Parts** is my attempt to cut through the noise and focus on the core concepts that are foundational to building awesome LLM applications.

 ### Who is this for?